 Confronting Horror: A Manifesto

-Rather than continue “perpetuating the fiction that everything will be fine” as James Billingsley has argued, this manifesto aims to help people cope with the loss of the world as they have known it.
+Rather than continue “perpetuating the fiction that everything will be fine” as James Billingsley has argued against, this manifesto aims to help people cope with the loss of the world as they have known it.
 The following theory and pedagogical model argues for the deployment of the fictional genre of horror as a methodology for “decoding our nervous systems” from harmful social and environmental practices through the creation of confrontational projects in architecture and landscape.
 This is accomplished by retooling methods of fiction for use in architectural design.
 By raising consciousness of worldly horrors, this framework for design aims to increase the field’s visibility as an instrument of cultural transformation, making it more useful to social and environmental justice movements.
 By interfacing with horror, architecture can inspire a new paradigm of participation with the world’s social and ecological systems.

 The following manifesto serves as an abbreviated guide for those navigating the experience of walking between two (irreconcilable) worlds: an experience many of us are facing in the midst of inhabiting current social and environmental traumas.
 This manifesto aims to provide stepping stones to help people cope with the loss of a familiar world, while stepping into the unknown.
 Horror Theory is based on four key propositions: